interlay/interlay.github.io/docs/README.md

 **Kintsugi** is Interlay's canary network, an experiment with real economic value deployed on Kusama.
 Kintsugi and Interlay share the same code base - with the difference that Kintsugi focusses strictly on innovation and will always be ahead in terms of features.
 [Read more about Interlay's dual network model](https://medium.com/interlay/the-interlay-parachain-is-coming-to-polkadot-552a57ff8d1b).

-### Docs vs Specification vs Code
+### Docs vs Specification vs Academic Paper vs Code

- - **This documentation** is aimed at anyone who is interested to learn about Interlay and Kintsugi, users of interBTC and operators of Vaults and Collators.
+ - **Documentation (this document)** is aimed at anyone who is interested to learn about Interlay and Kintsugi.
+The in-depth guides on [Vaults](../vault/overview) and [Collators](../collator/overview) are aimined at operators of Vaults and Collators.

- - We also maintain a **[200+ page specification](https://spec.interlay.io/index.html)** for internal use, audits, and formal verification.
+ - **Specification**.
+We also maintain a **[200+ page specification](https://spec.interlay.io/index.html)** for internal use, audits, and formal verification.
 If you are a developer, researcher, hacker or simply want to learn how exactly Interlay (specifically, interBTC) - the specification is the next best resource apart from reading the [open source code](https://github.com/interlay).

+- **Peer-reviewed, academic paper**.
+The Interlay network - specifically interBTC - is based on the XCLAIM framework, published at the reknown, peer-reviewed IT security conference [IEEE S&P](https://www.ieee-security.org/TC/SP2019/program.html).
+You can [read the paper here](https://eprint.iacr.org/2018/643.pdf) - but keep in mind that we have developed numerous improvements since the paper was first published in 2018.

- - Finally, if you can code - you can also read the [open source code](https://github.com/interlay).
+ - **Open source code**.
+Finally, you can read the [code](https://github.com/interlay) which is the ultimate source of truth.

+### Contributing

+Interlay and Kintsugi are an open-source projects.
+We welcome contributions to the code and documentation.
+If you want to add, improve, or fix errors, please open a PR on [GitHub](https://github.com/interlay) or ping us on [Discord](https://discord.gg/invite/interlay).

 ### Quicklinks